intershop/intershop-pwa/docs/guides/customizations.md

 # Customizations

-When customizing the PWA, always keep in mind that you probably want to upgrade from time to time and will have to merge incoming changes into your codebase.
+When customizing the PWA, always keep in mind that you may want to upgrade from time to time and will have to merge incoming changes into your codebase.
-We therefore suggest that you do not edit existing files all too much and keep them as intact as possible.
+We, therefore, suggest not to edit existing files to a large extent and to keep them as intact as possible.
-In this document we provide a couple of rules that you should follow.
+In this document we provide a couple of rules to follow.
 Generally speaking:

 > Keep modifications on existing files as minimal as possible!